NaveenKumarRamachandran/Simple-Quiz-Android/README.md

- Using static array to initialize the question and answer in the app
+ Using static array to initialize the question and answer in this app